 The stable outlooks reflect the expectation that Care West's rating fundamentals will remain unchanged over the intermediate term.
-Care West is expected to maintain a balance sheet strength assessment of very strong due to the company's prudent capital management, organic surplus growth and consistently redundant reserves.
-Operating performance is expected to remain adequate, supported by loss ratios that have outperformed the composite in recent years.
+Care West is expected to maintain a balance sheet strength assessment of very strong due to the company's prudent capital management, appropriate reinsurance protection of workers' compensation and California commercial DIC exposures, and consistently redundant reserves.
+Operating performance is expected to remain adequate over the intermediate term, supported by stable results in the workers' compensation line and earned premiums from new DIC business.